 Visual quality and fidelity

 The overall quality and accuracy of a converted file will mostly depend on the export (conversion) parameters you set, such as level of compression and file resolution.
 Most importantly, you should check output file parameters such as output file DPI (PPI), resolution, color space, and other settings when saving a drawing to this or that format.
-High-quality drawings usually have DPI value of 600-2400 dots per inch (it may depend on the industry, but we do not recommend to make it lower than 300).
+High-quality drawings usually have a DPI value of 600-2400 dots per inch (it may depend on the industry, but we do not recommend making it lower than 300).